-The McKool Smith team representing Versata included principals Sam Baxter, Scott Cole, Laurie Fitzgerald, Mike McKool, Steve Pollinger, Rosemary Snider, Ted Stevenson, John Shumaker, and Joel Thollander; senior counsel Laura Handley; and associates Kristina Baehr, Josh Budwin, Leah Buratti, Gretchen Curran, and Kevin Kneupper.
+The McKool Smith team representing Versata included principals Sam Baxter, Scott Cole, Laurie Fitzgerald, Mike McKool, Steve Pollinger, Rosemary Snider, Ted Stevenson, and Joel Thollander; and associates Kristina Baehr, Josh Budwin, Leah Buratti, Gretchen Kleinman, and Kevin Kneupper.

 The case is Versata Software Inc., et al. v.
 SAP America Inc., et al., 2:07-CV-153 (E.D.
 Tex.).

 With more than 175 trial lawyers across offices in Austin, Dallas, Houston, Los Angeles, Marshall, New York, Silicon Valley, and Washington, DC, McKool Smith has established a reputation as one of America’s leading trial firms.
 Over the past seven years, the firm has secured seven nine-figure jury verdicts, as well as seven eight-figure jury verdicts.
 The firm has also won more National Law Journal and VerdictSearch "Top 100 Verdicts" over the last five years than any other law firm in the country.
 Courtroom successes like these have earned McKool Smith critical acclaim and helped the firm become what The Wall Street Journal describes as “one of the biggest law firm success stories of the past decade.”
 McKool Smith represents leading clients in complex commercial litigation, intellectual property, bankruptcy, and white collar defense matters.